 Queen of the Air: A True Story of Love and Tragedy at the Circus by Dean N. Jensen.

 This book is the same story of Lilian Leitzel as the German movie “die drei Codonas” where my mom performed the aerial acts for the movie ...doubling Lilian.

 Another contact and comment from a Codona relative...

-I love it when a person contacts me here and leaves a comment letting me know they are related to some one in a lens, this time it's a relative of the Codona's...how cool is that!!!!
+I love it when someone contacts me, leaving a comment letting me know they are related to a person in my story...this time it's a relative of the Codona's...how cool is that!!!!

 I'm so happy Kenny stopped by for a comment on 6/9/12 and then came back to see if I replied...Thank You Kenny Codona, that was nice of you!

 Mom seen in this clip - at 1min.
 55sec